 With people falsely believing the Jews are Israel, this prophecy has been ignored and forgotten just like the promise of a new promised land outside of the old home of Israel, 2 Samuel 7:10.

 My suggestion is that when you see the phrase many nations in the new testament, consider that the many nations are the nations of Israel.
-I know in some verses this is the answer.
-Now I plan to look at all of the instances of the phrase many nations.
+Yes, all of the instances of the phrase many nations are consistent with the context and prophecy above.